 Tardiness and Absences

 Regular attendance and promptness is expected of all employees.
-Unscheduled absences and tardiness may cause work schedules to fall behind and force delays on the part of other employees.
-An excessive number of either absences or tardiness, as determined by the supervisor, will result in disciplinary action up to and including suspension and/or discharge.
+An excessive number of either absences or tardiness, as determined by the manager, may result in disciplinary action up to and including suspension and/or discharge.
 Subject to the requirements of the Family Medical Leave Act, any absence from work regardless of cause or reason may be considered in determining excessive absenteeism.

 If it is necessary for an employee to be late or absent for any reason he/she must advise his/her supervisor, and if not available, notify the University Telephone Operator no later than the normal reporting time.
 Failure to advise the University is cause for disciplinary action.